St Carthage's Cathedral (Lismore, New South Wales): History

-He laid the foundation stone for the Lismore cathedral in 1892 and worked tirelessly to raise 40,000 pounds required to complete the project.
+Bishop Doyle laid the foundation stone for the Lismore cathedral in 1892 and worked tirelessly to raise 40,000 pounds required to complete the project.
 A period of economic depression during the 1890s and the Australian banking crisis of 1893 meant several banks closed however, delaying any work on the project for several years.
 Work resumed in 1904 however a fire in 1905, which also destroyed the Presentation Convent and St Mary's School, delayed the project even further.

 Despite the setback, Bishop Doyle borrowed money, using the Presentation Sisters (with whom he enjoyed a close working relationship) as guarantors.
 He would travel across the diocese five days a week collecting money and selling what he could to fund the cathedral's construction.
 The cathedral was built brick by brick as the money trickled in and was largely completed by 1907 when it was dedicated by Cardinal Francis Moran.